 Director of Operations and Member Relations

 Julie is responsible for all ACI administrative operations, membership development & retention, human resources, events management, finances, and communications.
-She has been with ACI for over four years and has formed invaluable relationships with ACI’s members.
-Originally from Magdalena, NM, Julie was raised on a cow-calf ranch.
+She has been with ACI for more than four years and has formed invaluable relationships with ACI’s members.
+Originally from Magdalena, N.M., Julie was raised on a cow-calf ranch.
 Julie has strong entrepreneurial skills which includes a background in sales, construction project management, purchasing, customer service and accounting.
-In addition, Ms. Gutierrez holds a New Mexico Real Estate License.
+In addition, Julie holds a New Mexico real estate license.

 Bailey N. Griffith

 Director of Public Policy

-Bailey joins ACI’s staff after nearly two years in the office of Governor Susana Martinez.
+Bailey joined ACI’s staff in September 2015 after nearly two years in the office of Governor Susana Martinez.
 Most recently, Griffith served as the state’s exempt employees human resources director.
 She previously served as a boards and commissions research analyst and administrative assistant in the Governor’s Office.
 Griffith is involved with the Junior League of Albuquerque and the Kappa Kappa Gamma Albuquerque Alumnae Association.
 A graduate of Belen High School, Griffith holds a B.A. in strategic communication and a minor in professional writing from the University of New Mexico.

 Director of Communications and Marketing